keberso/aws-eks-workshop/6-autoscaling-applications/README.md

 ## Create a HPA Resource

-1. Run the commands below to create and HPA resource that sclaes up when CPU exceeds 50% of the allocated container resource:
+1. Run the commands below to create and HPA resource that scales up when CPU exceeds 50% of the allocated container resource:

     ```bash
     kubectl autoscale deployment php-apache `#The target average CPU utilization` \